howard-stearns/async-lock/README.md

 1. jslintable and strict
 2. node module export
 3. releases references to queued objects in dequeue, so that they can be gc'd.
-This is important for async-lock, because the items being queued are closures that are not used after they are dequeued, and we really don't want to keep those around.
+This is important for ki1r0y.lock, because the items being queued are closures that are not used after they are dequeued, and we really don't want to keep those around.

 #### Construction
 ```